 How many times are you allowed to take the LSAT?

-Starting with the September 2019 LSAT, students can only take the test three times per testing cycle (June through the following May).
+Starting with the September 2019 LSAT, students can only take the test three times per testing cycle.
+(Traditionally a testing cycle begins in June and lasts through the following May, however the 2021-2022 testing cycle runs from August 2021 through June 2022.)
 There is a limit of five attempts every five years, and a lifetime limit of seven attempts.

 How are LSAT scores are reported?